aspose-tasks/Aspose.Tasks-Documentation/java/plugins/aspose-tasks-java-for-intellij-idea-maven/_index.md

 In a 2010 **InfoWorld** report, IntelliJ received the highest test center score out of the four top Java programming tools: Eclipse, IntelliJ IDEA, NetBeans and Oracle JDeveloper.

 ### **Aspose.Tasks for Java**
-[Aspose.Tasks](https://products.aspose.com/tasks/java) for Java is a project management API that enables Java application developers to provide Microsoft Project® document manipulation capability in their applications – all without using Microsoft Project®.
+[Aspose.Tasks](https://products.aspose.com/tasks/java) for Java is a project management API that enables Java application developers to provide MPP/P6XML document manipulation capability in their applications – all without using Microsoft Project.
 With this powerful API, developers can control various stages of project management, such as project planning, definition and tracking.

 ### **Aspose.Tasks Java for IntelliJ IDEA - Maven**
 - Aspose.Tasks Java for IntelliJ IDEA (Maven) is an **IntelliJ IDEA Plugin** which lets you create maven projects (i.e. created project contains Aspose.Tasks for Java API maven dependency) and download source code examples of the API for using [Aspose.Tasks for Java API](https://products.aspose.com/tasks/java).